yangweigbh/VolleyX/README.md

     }
 }
  ```
- Create request as usual, instead don't set the response listener and the error listner cause we will do it RxWay, use `VolleyX.from(requsest)` to create a Observable
+**Step2: **Create request as usual, instead don't set the response listener and the error listner cause we will do it RxWay, use `VolleyX.from(requsest)` to create a Observable

  ```java
 final StringRequest request = new StringRequest(URL, null, null);